 Nathan G. John* is a missionary/university professor and I, Dave C. Deuel, am a pastor/seminary professor.
 Between us, we hope that we have enough in-reach to local church and missions leadership.
 We enjoy a close rapport with our colleagues in churches and missions organizations whom we want to challenge with the message of Disability in Mission.
-The book is not a scolding, but rather a reasoned challenge using anecdotal evidence to rethink outdated policies that hold back called and gifted persons with disabilities form serving in all ministries of the church, especially missions.
+The book is not a scolding, but rather a reasoned challenge using anecdotal evidence to rethink outdated policies that hold back called and gifted persons with disabilities from serving in all ministries of the church, especially missions.
 With that in mind, please enjoy the following Q&A with Nathan and I.

 1. How did you become involved in disability-inclusive missions?